mrchimp/sharelinks/README.md

 See `index.html` for examples.

 You may wish to (i.e. you probably should) replace the `href` attribute with an actual URL.
 See below.

+# import/require

+Sharelinks has a UMD wrapper so you should be able to use `require` or `import` in a ES6/browserify/webpack/whatever type situation.
+However, jQuery doesn't play well with that sort of thing so good luck with that.
+When I figure it all out I'll leave some instructions here.
+Or I'll just re-write it without jQuery and then everyone will be happy.

 # Options #